The Ethics Centre is committed to amplifying young people’s perspectives on what an ethical society looks like to them.

 2023 Finalists

-Our inaugural Young Writers’ Competition in 2023 attracted over 80 outstanding, original submissions from emerging writers aged 13 to 29.
-Entrants tackled some of the most pressing ethical issues they see in today’s world, from copyright in art, plagiarism and AI, true crime content’s impact on victims, intergenerational justice and the complexity of friendships – reflecting the breadth of unique insights offered by these articulate young thinkers.
+In our inaugural Young Writers’ Competition in 2023 entrants tackled some of the most pressing ethical issues they see in today’s world, from copyright in art, plagiarism and AI, true crime content’s impact on victims, intergenerational justice and the complexity of friendships – reflecting the breadth of unique insights offered by these articulate young thinkers.

 13-17 years